Kevin Kent

 Kevin Joseph Kent (born 19 March 1965) is an English former professional football player and coach.

-Starting his career as a winger at West Bromwich Albion in 1983, he began playing regular football with Newport County the following year.
-He then made his name playing for Mansfield Town over a six-year period from 1985 to 1991.
-He then transferred to Port Vale, where he finished his career following a five-year spell.
-Over a thirteen-year professional career he played 454 games, scoring 57 goals (claiming 45 goals in 379 appearances in the Football League).
+Kent began his career as a winger at West Bromwich Albion in 1983.
+The following year, he began playing regular football with Newport County.
+He then played for Mansfield Town over six years from 1985 to 1991.
+He then transferred to Port Vale, where he finished his career following five years.
+Over a 13-year professional career, he played 454 games, scoring 57 goals (claiming 45 goals in 379 appearances in the Football League).
 He won the Football League Trophy both with Mansfield (1987) and Port Vale (1993), and helped the "Stags" to win promotion out of the Fourth Division (1985–86) and the "Valiants" to win promotion out of the Second Division (1993–94).

+Early life

+Kevin Joseph Kent was born on 19 March 1965 in Trent Vale, Stoke-on-Trent.
+His father was a season ticket holder at both Port Vale and Stoke City.

 Playing career

+West Bromwich Albion

-Kent began his career at West Bromwich Albion, and made two First Division appearances under Ron Wylie and Johnny Giles in the 1983–84 campaign.
+At age 14, Kent signed on schoolboy terms with West Bromwich Albion.
+He made two First Division appearances under Ron Wylie and Johnny Giles in the 1983–84 campaign.
 He then left The Hawthorns and signed for Newport County of the Third Division.
+A late bid from Birmingham City failed as the move to Newport had already been confirmed.

+Newport County

+Kent had been approached to sign for Newport by manager Colin Addison, who had previously been the assistant manager at West Brom.
+Kent played 33 league games for the "Exiles" in 1984–85, before leaving Rodney Parade to join Mansfield Town.

+Mansfield Town

-He played 33 league games for Colin Addison's "Exiles" in 1984–85, before leaving Rodney Parade to join Mansfield Town.
-He helped Ian Greaves's side to win promotion out of the Fourth Division with a third-place finish in 1985–86.
-In 1986–87 he scored ten goals in 57 games, and wrote his name in the club's history books on 24 May 1987, when he became the first (and to date, the only) player in Mansfield's history to score at Wembley when the "Stags" won the Football League Trophy after beating Bristol City on penalties following a 1–1 draw (he also successfully converted his penalty).
-He scored fifteen goals in 58 games in the 1987–88 campaign.
+Kent helped Ian Greaves's side to win promotion out of the Fourth Division with a third-place finish in 1985–86.
+In 1986–87 he scored ten goals in 57 games and wrote his name in the club's history books on 24 May 1987, when he became the first (and to date, the only) player in Mansfield's history to score at Wembley when the "Stags" won the Football League Trophy after beating Bristol City on penalties following a 1–1 draw (he also successfully converted his penalty).
+He scored 15 goals in 58 games in the 1987–88 campaign.
 Mansfield posted a 15th-place finish in 1988–89, before new boss George Foster led the club to another 15th-place finish in 1989–90.
-They were demoted back into the basement division after a last place finish in 1990–91.
-In total, Kent played 276 first-team games and scored 47 goals in his six seasons at Field Mill.
+They were demoted back into the basement division after a last-place finish in 1990–91.
+Kent played 276 first-team games and scored 47 goals in his six seasons at Field Mill.
+Mansfield told him they would accept a minimum offer of £150,000 for him so he wrote a letter to all 92 clubs in the Football League to inform them of his availability and received interest from Port Vale and Reading.